Fill out tax forms

 - Withholding

-- The portion of an employee's wages or other payments that an employer or payer sends directly to the tax authorities as a partial payment of the recipient's income tax liability.
+- The portion of an employee's pay that an employer sends directly to the government as a partial payment of the employee's annual income tax.

 - Adjusted Gross Income (AGI)

-- An individual's total gross income minus specific 'above-the-line' deductions, serving as the starting point for calculating taxable income on Form 1040.
+- An individual's total gross income minus specific deductions, used as the starting point to calculate taxable income on federal returns.

 - Fiduciary

-- An individual or institution, such as an executor or trustee, who is legally authorized to manage assets and file tax returns on behalf of an estate or trust.
+- A person or institution, such as an executor or trustee, who has the legal authority and responsibility to manage money or property for an estate or trust.